yatsu/jaffle/docs/commands/start.rst

     Value assignments to the :doc:`variables </config/variable>`.

+.. _merging_multiple_configurations:

 Merging Multiple Configurations
 ===============================

-If multiple configuration files are provided, they are merged into the first configuration.
+If you provide multiple configuration files, Jaffle read the first file and then merges the rest one by one.
+Maps are merged deeply and other elements are overwritten.

 Given that we have the following three configurations.

 a.hcl: